jdeisenberg/icljs/_sources/filter_function.rst

 because you don’t know the average in advance.
 You *could* use ``def`` to bind ``avg`` to some value and then change it later with ``set!``, but that goes counter to the principles of functional programming |---| you don’t want to re-bind a symbol to a new value if you don’t have to, and in this case, you don’t have to.

 Instead, you can use ``partial``.
 Before showing you how it is written, here’s the idea behind it.
-You know how you login to an e-commerce site you’ve used before and you purchase a new item?
-The checkout form shows up with much of the information already filled in (name, shipping/billing address) and all you need to do is  complete one or two items.
+When you log in to an e-commerce site you’ve used before to purchase a new item, the checkout form shows up with much of the information already filled in (name, shipping/billing address).
+All you need to do is complete one or two items.
 In essence, the form is *partially* filled in.

 So here’s the trick: we’re going to give ``partial`` the two-parameter function and the first argument.
 The result will be a partially-called function that is waiting to be called with the second argument, much as the web site sends you a partially-completed form that is waiting to be completed with extra information.